-Seniors Helping Seniors(R) In-Home Services Establishes Franchise to Serve Raleigh, N.C., and Surrounding Area
+Seniors Helping Seniors(R) In-Home Services Establishes Latest Franchise at Jacksonville, North Carolina

-July 21, 2008 // Franchising.com // Wyomissing Hills, Pa – To help meet the growing demand of older North Carolinians who want to remain in their own homes and stay as self-sufficient as possible, Seniors Helping Seniors® In-Home Services (SHS) has established a new franchise in Raleigh, North Carolina, that will also serve the communities of Cary, Garner and Fuquay-Varina and other areas of Wake County.
+July 21, 2008 // Franchising.com // Wyomissing Hills, Pa – To help meet the growing demand of older North Carolinians who want to remain in their own homes and stay as self-sufficient as possible, Seniors Helping Seniors® In-Home Services (SHS) has established a new franchise at Jacksonville, North Carolina, that will cover Onslow, Carteret, Jones, Craven, Pender and New Hanover counties.

-Seniors Helping Seniors--which has four master license holders and some 36 franchise partners in North Carolina, New Jersey, Connecticut, Massachusetts, Pennsylvania, New York, Delaware, Virginia, Maryland, the District of Columbia, Michigan, Georgia, Florida and California--is a national caregiver and companionship organization and the only one that matches seniors who need in-home care services with seniors who provide them.
+Seniors Helping Seniors--which has four master license holders and some 36 franchise partners in North Carolina, New Jersey, Connecticut, Massachusetts, Pennsylvania, New York, Delaware, Michigan, Virginia, Maryland, the District of Columbia, Georgia, Florida and California--is a national caregiver and companionship organization and the only one that matches seniors who need in-home care services with seniors who provide them.
+Seniors Helping Seniors also has a franchise in Raleigh, N.C.

-Philip Yocom, who manages the national Seniors Helping Seniors franchise organization, said he is pleased to welcome Hester as a franchise partner.
+Philip Yocom, who manages the national Seniors Helping Seniors franchise organization, said he is pleased to welcome Mike and Anita Michener as franchise partners.
 "They come to our Seniors Helping Seniors community with many years of business experience and a deeply personal knowledge about what it means to be a caregiver.
-They will make an excellent addition to our franchise family, people who are dedicated to providing the Seniors Helping Seniors brand of loving, giving, caring and compassionate service and who will fulfill our mission in expanding our care giving and companionship services into North Carolina and the rest of the South," he said.
+They will make an excellent addition to our franchise family, people who are dedicated to providing the Seniors Helping Seniors brand of loving, giving, caring and compassionate service and who will fulfill our mission in further expanding our care giving and companionship services within North Carolina," he said.

 Philip Yocom said, "What began as a heartfelt mission to fill a need that was not being served by our local community is now being recognized as a prime business opportunity being fueled by the fastest growing demographic in our society."